dhruvbalwada/SWIR_ACC_glider_tracer_analysis/README.md

 Figure notebooks:
 - `sampling_resolution_plots.ipynb` - Generates figure to look at the horizontal and vertical sampling resolution of the gliders.
-- `introduction_plot.ipynb` - Generates Figure 1 in the paper.
+- 'Figure*.ipynb' - These notebooks generate the figures in the main text, and also some of the figures in the SI that are complementary to these main figures.